CaracolDSA/caracolDSA.github.io/_posts/2022-12-30-Points-of-Unity.md

 7. Two concepts we lift up from the scientific literature are decent living energy (DLE) and decent living standards (DLS) (Figure 1) ([Millward-Hopkins, 2020](https://www.sciencedirect.com/science/article/pii/S0959378020307512); [Rao and Min, 2017](https://link.springer.com/article/10.1007/s11205-017-1650-0)).
 DLE describes the minimum amount of energy needed to live well, while DLS traces the material requisites of a good life.
 Aspects of DLS include access to durable, modern, affordable, energy efficient and climate resilient housing; ready access to day-to-day technologies that improve well-being, including refrigeration, washing machines, and multi-modal transportation, especially electrified public transit, among other things.
 As Millward-Hopkins et al. (2020) elaborate, “sufficiency is far more materially generous than many” degrowth opponents assume.

-## : 5. **Degrowth is ecofeminist, centering the safe reproduction of life on Earth in perpetuity.**
+## :x 5.
+Degrowth is ecofeminist, centering the safe reproduction of life on Earth in perpetuity.

 1. For capitalism, reproductive labor is valued only insofar as it is exploitable in market exchange.
 Socialist feminism highlights that reproductive labor is never valuable in itself for capitalism.
 We believe that many forms of labor are intrinsically valuable and ought to be socially recognizable as such.